Leveraging Foundation Models for Content-Based Image Retrieval in Radiology: Introduction

 \section{Introduction}

+Medical imaging is a cornerstone of modern healthcare, playing a critical role in diagnosing, monitoring, and managing a wide range of diseases \cite{bushberg2011essential,puttagunta2021medical,PreparingMedicalImagingDataForML,pham2000current}.
+With the growing adoption of advanced imaging modalities such as X-ray (XR), computed tomography (CT), magnetic resonance imaging (MRI), and ultrasound (US), radiology has seen an exponential increase in the volume and diversity of image data generated daily \cite{mazurowski2019deep,bushberg2011essential}.
+This abundance of imaging data presents both an opportunity and a challenge: while it provides a rich source of information for clinical decision-making and research, effectively managing, retrieving, and utilizing these data remains a formidable task \cite{PreparingMedicalImagingDataForML,3dMIR,denner2023efficient}.

-Content-based image retrieval (CBIR) systems offer significant potential for enhancing teaching, diagnostics and research by the identification of similar case histories and aiding the understanding of pathologies \cite{ClinicalMIR,muller2004review,MIR_CNN,decadeMIRSurvey}.
-These systems enable the indexing of large-scale medical-image datasets and the retrieval of images that are visually similar to a query image, thus supporting efficient browsing, searching, and retrieval operations \cite{SurveyIR}.
-CBIR systems typically store low-dimensional representations of images in a database and retrieve similar images based on representation similarity \cite{muller2004review,bayerMIR}.
-In recent years, a key advancement in these systems has been the adoption of deep learning models to encode the visual features of images \cite{DeepImageRetrieval}.
-However, current CBIR approaches in the medical domain are typically limited to the few pathologies that they were explicitly trained on \cite{ClinicalMIR,XMIR,regionbasedMIR,SketchbasedMIR}, therefore lacking generalizability to unseen conditions.
-Furthermore, existing approaches often rely on additional inputs, such as labels~\cite{ClinicalMIR,XMIR}, text~\cite{3dMIR}, or crops~\cite{regionbasedMIR}.
-These limitations are in stark contrast to the evolving needs of radiology, which demands a more general and versatile medical image retrieval system capable of handling a broader scope of pathologies without additional input \cite{futureOfRadiology,muller2004review,decadeMIRSurvey}.
+Content-Based Image Retrieval (CBIR) systems address this challenge by enabling efficient and accurate retrieval of relevant images based on their visual and contextual features rather than relying solely on metadata or textual descriptions \cite{muller2004review,akgul2011content}.
+To achieve this, CBIR systems store low-dimensional representations of images in a database and retrieve similar images based on representation similarity \cite{muller2004review}.

+In recent years, a key advancement in these systems has been the adoption of deep learning models to encode the visual features of images \cite{DeepImageRetrieval,cvnet}.
+To that end, a neural network is trained using a contrastive loss, encouraging the feature vectors of similar images (positive pairs) to be close together in the feature space, while pushing the feature vectors of dissimilar images (negative pairs) further apart \cite{DeepImageRetrieval,cvnet}.
+Despite these advancements, existing CBIR systems in the medical domain remain constrained, as they are usually trained on a limited set of pathologies, hindering their ability to generalize to unseen conditions \cite{ClinicalMIR,XMIR,regionbasedMIR,SketchbasedMIR,ozturk2021attention,ozturk2023content}.
+This is in stark contrast to the evolving needs of radiology, which demand a more general and versatile medical image retrieval system capable of handling a broader scope of pathologies \cite{futureOfRadiology,muller2004review,decadeMIRSurvey,denner2023efficient}.
-However, developing a feature extractor capable of accurately retrieving a wide variety of pathologies presents several challenges.
-These include the extensive data requirements for training as well as the complexity of preprocessing and the training process itself \cite{PreparingMedicalImagingDataForML}.
-A significant obstacle is the nuanced similarity among medical images, where minor yet crucial pathological features may be overshadowed by the anatomical similarities, leading to potential underrepresentation in the embedding space and failure in pathology differentiation \cite{muller2004review,WSIRetrieval,DeepImageRetrieval}.